 In the modern north Indian korma, vegetables or meats are simmered in the sauce, which may be based on heavy whipping cream, condensed milk or yoghurt.
 This produces a dish with a lot of rich sauce, quite the opposite of the more traditional braising approach described above.
 The term Malai korma refers to a cream-based preparation and Khoya korma refers to a condensed milk korma.
 In this north Indian style, the mild, creamy sauce has subtle aromatic spices such as cardamom cloves and cinnamon.
 Robust spices such as chilies and black pepper are avoided.
 This type of korma is common in the Punjab, Pakistan and the northern states.

-A south Indian korma is quite different.
-It is a much more spiced dish, and is somewhat simpler in its preparation.
-Instead of milk-based products, it uses coconut milk, and includes chilli and black pepper.
-The common aromatic spice used are fennel seeds, and sometimes fenugreek in seed form and in leaves.
+A south Indian korma is different.
+It is a much more spiced dish and is somewhat simpler in its preparation.
+Instead of dairy products, it uses coconut milk and includes chilli and black pepper.
+The common aromatic spice used are fennel seeds and sometimes fenugreek in seed form and in leaves.
 Tomatoes are often used.
 The simmering technique is commonly used for this recipe.
 With a north Indian korma you would expect a mild dish, whilst a South Indian korma can be quite hot.

 The nuts are used whole and ground.
 The ground nuts are used to thicken the sauce and are usually almonds or cashews.
 The whole nuts are almonds, cashews and pistachios.
 Aside from the spices mentioned above for the north Indian korma, mace, nutmeg and aniseed are often used to increase the aromatic nature of the dish.

 I mentioned navrattan korma before.
-Navrattan korma is a vegetable dish, and would fit into the shahi, or royal category mentioned above.
+Navrattan korma is a vegetable dish and fits into the shahi, or royal category mentioned above.
 It dates back to the Akbar reign.
-In Hindi, navrattan means “nine gems”, and there are several theories about which nine gems are being referred to.
+In Hindi, navrattan means “nine gems”, with several theories about which nine gems are being referred to.
 It may be the nine spices used, the nine fruits and nuts used, or the nine vegetables used.
 An interesting aside on the vegetables – it is worth remembering that chilli, potatoes, tomatoes and cauliflower are not native to India.
-At the time of this recipe they had just been introduced, and were only really available in the Portuguese settlements.
+At the time of this recipe they had just been introduced and were only really available in the Portuguese settlements.
 The likely nine vegetables would have included beetroot, fennel and several different types of leafy green vegetables.